spullen/simple-fluent-validation/README.md

 ## TODO

-* Validation result collectors
-    * Provide a way to organize a summary for validation results (collectors)
-    * Provide different structures for displaying results
-    * For example, being able to provide a specific structure that will be passed to the fronted of an application
-* Jackson serializers for results
+* Jackson serializers for ValidationContext
 * Lazy execution
     * Only execute validations on validate
     * Defaults to true